U8NWXD/oppia-wiki/End-to-End-Tests.md

 #### `core/tests/protractor`

-This directory contains test suites which were common for both desktop and mobile interfaces.
+This directory contains test suites which were applicable to both desktop and mobile interfaces.
 However, we don't run the mobile tests anymore.
 Certain operations were possible only on one or the other interface.
 To distinguish between the interfaces, we use the boolean, `browser.isMobile` defined in `onPrepare` of the protractor configuration file.
 Even though we don't run the mobile tests anymore, you might see some legacy code that uses this boolean.

 #### `core/tests/protractor_desktop`